infinilabs/framework/docs/content.en/docs/release-notes/_index.md

 - Removing the logic of collecting metric per each node (#26)
 - Fixed to parse password from basic auth (#31)
 - Fixed issue with metric collection task interval not working (#30)
+- Fixed incorrect system cluster health status in the health API (#39)

 ### Improvements
 - Add commit hashes for framework and managed vendor dependencies